bluescarni/tanuki/doc/wrap.rst

       The default constructor is enabled in the following circumstances:

-      - the configuration option :cpp:var:`config::invalid_default_ctor` is set to ``true``.
+      - the configuration option :cpp:var:`~config::invalid_default_ctor` in :cpp:var:`Cfg` is set to ``true``.
 In this case, the default constructor initialises into the :ref:`invalid state <invalid_state>`.
 Otherwise,
-      - a non-``void`` default-initialisable ``DefaultValueType`` with a valid :cpp:type:`IFace` implementation has been specified as first template argument in the in :cpp:struct:`config` structure.
-In this case, the default constructor value-initialises an instance of ``DefaultValueType`` as the internal type-erased type.
+      - a non-``void`` default-initialisable :cpp:type:`~config::DefaultValueType` with a valid interface implementation for :cpp:type:`IFace` has been specified as first template argument in :cpp:var:`Cfg`.
+In this case, the default constructor value-initialises an instance of :cpp:type:`~config::DefaultValueType` as the internal type-erased type.

       In both cases, :cpp:type:`IFace`, its implementation and the :ref:`reference interface <ref_interface>` must